-[1] Mr. Lawrence is nominated for election as a Director for the first time at the Meeting.
+[1] Ms. Bolotin and Ms. Chung are nominated for election as Directors for the first time at the Meeting.

 While the skills matrix is an important tool in assessing Board candidates, the committee and Board are mindful of the importance of having a balance of these attributes as well as geographic representation.
 These factors and the continuity of membership are critical to the Board's efficient operation.